• Skip to primary navigation

 • Email

-Char siu, also known as Chinese BBQ pork, is an iconic Cantonese barbecue dish.
-The sweet and savory umami flavors are pretty amazing, and it’s finished with a shiny and sticky honey glaze!
+Char siu pork, also known as Chinese BBQ pork, is an iconic Cantonese dish.
+The sweet and savory flavors are unique, and its signature sticky honey glaze is incredible.

 Famous for its signature red hue, char siu pork is oven roasted until tender and juicy, and slightly charred around the edges.
-It is incredibly delicious and can be served so many ways!
-Make-ahead and freezer friendly too.
+It is incredibly delicious!

 slices of char siu or chinese bbq pork

-If you ask me what my favorite Chinese dish was growing up, I’d say it’s char siu, a Cantonese style barbecued pork.
+If you ask me what my favorite Chinese dish was growing up, I’d say it’s char siu pork, a Cantonese-style barbecue pork.
 It’s right up there with my dad’s Beef Chow Fun!

 three pieces of caramelized pork